-When God pushes you to the edge, trust him fully, because only two things can happen.
-Either He will catch you when you fall or He will teach you how to fly.
+When God pushes you to the edge, trust him fully because only two things can happen.
+Either He will catch you when you fall, or He will teach you how to fly.

-Once come to the understanding that the Lord will never abandon us and that we should not question when He will provide us with the blessings required to overcome the adversity we are facing but accept the truth that as it is written He makes all things beautiful in His time will we be able to prove to ourselves that we do indeed possess a faith that is strong and cannot be shaken even in times of adversity.
+Once come to the understanding that the Lord will never abandon us and that we should not question when He will provide us with the blessings required to overcome the adversity we are facing but accept the truth that as it is written, He makes all things beautiful in His time will we be able to prove to ourselves that we do indeed possess a faith that is strong and cannot be shaken even in times of adversity.

-Did you really think you could break me.
+Did you think you could break me?

-That you could strip me of my compassion for others by exploiting inherent fears and prejudices that reside within us all.
+That you could convince me that earthly possessions were more valuable than spiritual ones, strip me of my compassion for others by exploiting inherent fears and prejudices that reside within us all,

-That you could cause me to abandon my faith and turn my back on him.
+drive a wedge between my savior and me, cause me to abandon my faith and turn my back on him.

 Look again and understand this:

-My faith is strong in Him not you.
+My faith is strong in Him, not you.

 For it is My Father’s will that everyone who looks to the Son and believes in Him shall have eternal life, and I will raise him up at the last day.”

-It is because of Him the Lord my savior that you could never break me.
+It is because of Him, the Lord, my savior, that you could never break me.

-In our pursuit of earthly wealth and power it is often easy to fall into the company of and work in partnership with those whose intentions are far from righteous.
+In our pursuit of earthly wealth and power, it is often easy to fall into the company of and work in partnership with those whose intentions are far from righteous.